cagla-su/Linux-Gaming-Guide/README.md

 - You **do not need to install WINE manually** because WINE is installed **automatically** when you install a gaming software such as Lutris.
 ## Warning for NVIDIA Users
 - NVIDIA is **phasing out** the **proprietary** drivers for their **4xxx** and **5xxx** series because NVIDIA is attempting to be **more open source** for their **recent and future cards**.
 However, **for older cards**, you still have to use **proprietary** drivers for **better compatibility and performance**.
-- Also, you **should not use Wayland** unless you use one of the recent NVIDIA GPUs that are mentioned above because it is likely for you to experience **glitches and/or performance issues**.
+- Also, you **should not use Wayland** unless you use one of the recent NVIDIA GPUs that are mentioned above because it is likely for you to experience **glitches and performance issues**.
 Using **X11** is a better option for now.
 ## Issues of Linux Gaming
 - There are not too many issues when it comes to gaming on Linux.
 However, the main limitation is **kernel-level anti-cheat systems**.
 	- These anti-cheat systems are not able to run on Linux because a kernel-level anti-cheat system that is developed for a Windows game means that the anti-cheat system **requires a kernel called "Windows NT" that is only available for Windows**.